 - Sometimes, particularly in complicated Word files or in some PDF files, if there are many blocks of text, it may not highlight the text in the order you want.
 You can either copy and paste the sections separately, or reorder them once you get them into your website.

 - Next, go into the Drupal editor where you want to paste the text.
 You may need to click the edit tab if it's an existing page, or Create Content and select a node type if you're creating a new page.

 - Click into the text field you want to paste into, usually the Body, but this works for any field that has the formatting icons across the top.

 - This is the important step.
 Instead of simply pasting here, click the Paste as Plain Text icon .
-This will open a little window.
-Paste the text in here and click the Insert button.
+Depending on your browser, you will get a notice that you're in plain text mode or it will open a little window.
+If you're given a window, paste the text in here and click the "OK" button.
 This will strip out all of the formatting leaving you with a clean slate.

 - If you need to add more text from the document, copy and use the icon to paste again until you are finished.

 Now you should see all of the text from your document in your editor and there should be no formatting to it.
 Now you can make it look nice.